 We play an important role in representing and promoting the best interests of the industry’s workforce – in broadcasting, film, independent production, theatre and the arts, live events, digital media and allied areas.
 This is your invitation to join us.

-Our site branches work with the many employers who negotiate with BECTU on the key terms affecting staff employment – job security, pay, training, maternity and paternity rights and health and safety for example.
+Our site branches work with the many employers who negotiate with BECTU on the key terms affecting their staff including job security, pay, training, maternity and paternity rights and health and safety.

-Our work on behalf of staff, whether on full-time, part-time or on fixed term contracts, is as substantial as our efforts on behalf of the thousands of new and established industry freelances, without whom our creative sectors simply would not function.
+Our work on behalf of employees, whether full-time, part-time or on a fixed term contract, is as substantial as our efforts on behalf of the thousands of new and established industry freelancers, without whom our creative sectors simply would not function.

 In all cases, our branch officials work with their national officials to respond to members’ needs.

 I would have had no rights or even known of my rights if it wasn't for BECTU.
 Thank you for your expertise, your ears listening to my fears and stresses and your positive outlook.
 I will use this experience as an example to show people that the union is for everyone, that it makes sure voices are heard and that those voices are in solidarity but not without individuality, Chris Hutchings, Curzon Soho